 i) Stealing: Stealing is not allowed for any league games.
 Runner must be in contact will base until ball is hit or Batter walks.

-cannot use the fields once they are groomed for games.
-If infield has been striped, players are to warmup outside the infield
+Teams cannot use the fields once they are groomed for games.
+If infield has been striped, players are to warmup

 b) League Championship: The league Champions will be determined by the best record.
 All ties for league

 champion will be determined by one of the following criteria: